parsabsh/linux-notes/README.md

 ps [OPTIONS]
 ```

 This is another command for monitoring the running processes.
-It has a bunch of useful options that are usualy used together.
+It has a bunch of useful options that are usually used together.
 For example `ps aux` is very common.
-As always, you can keep learning by yourself using commands' manual pages.
+As always, you can keep learning by yourself using the commands' manual pages.

 ## Process Lifecycle

 Each process in Linux has a lifecycle.
-The `STAT` column in `ps` command shows where the process is in its lifecycle.
+The `STAT` column in the `ps` command shows where the process is in its lifecycle.
 Consider the following image:

 ![Linux Process](https://totozhang.github.io/2016-01-16-linux-zombieprocess/LinuxZombie1.png)

 ## /proc directory

-Since **_"Everything is a file"_** in Linux, processes are not exception.
+Since **_"Everything is a file"_** in Linux, processes are not an exception.
 All processes in Linux, are tracked in a directory with address `/proc`.

 If you open and work with this directory, you will learn a lot about processes.
 You can also use `man 5 proc` command to enter the manual page of process file system in Linux.

 ## Signals and kill Command

 We use a signal to talk to a process.
-Not only us, but a signal can be sent by another process or by the OS kernel itself.
+Not only us but a signal can be sent by another process or by the OS kernel itself.

-When a process recieves a signal, it decides how to react:
+When a process receives a signal, it decides how to react:

 1) Do the signal's default operation.
 2) Ignore the signal.